kubeflow/website/content/docs/started/k8s/kfctl-istio-dex.md

 In this reference architecture, we use [Dex](https://github.com/dexidp/dex) and [Istio](https://istio.io/) for vendor-neutral authentication.

-This deployment works well for on-prem installations, where companies/organizations need LDAP/AD integration for multi-user authentication, and they don't want to depend on any cloud-specific feature.
+This deployment works well for on-premises installations, where companies/organizations need LDAP/AD integration for multi-user authentication, and they don't want to depend on any cloud-specific feature.

 ![kfctl_istio_dex_architecture](../../kfctl_istio_dex-architecture.svg)